Sunday, August 31, 2025

 “Do you not fear Me? says the Lord.
 Will you not tremble at My presence, who have placed the sand as the bound of the sea, by a perpetual decree, that it cannot pass beyond it?
 And though its waves toss to and fro, yet they cannot prevail; though they roar, yet they cannot pass over it.”
 Jeremiah 5:22

 They should have welcomed God’s attempts to keep them from harming themselves.
 They perceived His commandments falsely as prison fences instead of the guardrails for their protection.
+They should have welcomed God’s attempts to keep them from self-destructing.

 “But this people has a defiant and rebellious heart; they have revolted and departed.
 They do not say in their heart, ‘Let us now fear the Lord our God, who gives rain, both the former and the latter, in its season.
 He reserves for us the appointed weeks of the harvest.’”
 Jeremiah 5:23-24

-“I withheld the rain from you while there were still three months until harvest.
+God imposed sanctions on Judah’s water supplies to lead them to repent of defiance and rebellion towards Him.
+In Amos 4:7, about 150 years prior to Jeremiah’s day, the Lord said, “I withheld the rain from you while there were still three months until harvest.
 Then I would send rain on one city and on another city I would not send rain; one part would be rained on, while the part not rained on would dry up.”
-[37]

 “Your iniquities have turned these things away, and your sins have withheld good from you.”
 Jeremiah 5:25

-SIN WITHHOLDS GOOD THINGS from us.
-“Your iniquities have made a separation between you and your God, and your sins have hidden His face from you so that He does not hear.”
-[38]
+Sin withholds good things!.
+Isaiah 59:2 says, “Your iniquities have made a separation between you and your God, and your sins have hidden His face from you so that He does not hear.”

 “For among My people are found wicked men; they lie in wait as one who sets snares; they set a trap; they catch men.
 As a cage is full of birds, so their houses are full of deceit.
 Therefore, they have become great and grown rich.”
 Jeremiah 5:26-27